gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all IAM users in an AWS account
 - Inspecting and deleting all IAM roles (and any associated EC2 instance profiles) in an AWS account
 - Inspecting and deleting all IAM groups in an AWS account
+- Inspecting and deleting all IAM policies in an AWS account
 - Inspecting and deleting all customer managed IAM policies in an AWS account
 - Inspecting and deleting all Secrets Manager Secrets in an AWS account
 - Inspecting and deleting all NAT Gateways in an AWS account